local-ch/lhs/README.md

 #### Endpoint Priorities

-LHS uses endpoint configurations to determine what endpoint to use when data is requested, in a similiar way, routes are identified in Rails to map requests to controllers.
+LHS uses endpoint configurations to determine what endpoint to use when data is requested, in a similar way, routes are identified in Rails to map requests to controllers.

 If they are ambiguous, LHS will always use the first one found: